LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    The maximum size of an email message including all attachments must be less than 8MB when using the `email_send` method.
-If necessary, larger messages can be sent using the ``-immediate`` parameter or the `email_immediate` method described in the section on :ref:`composing email
+If necessary, larger messages can be sent using the ``-immediate`` parameter or the `email_immediate` method described in the section :ref:`sending-email-composing`.
-   <sending-email-composing>`.

 Email Composition